moisesjurad0/py_poke_berries/README.md

     # can also run mypy
     mypy app --ignore-missing-imports

-    # or just run tox
+    # or just run tox or tox -v
     tox
     ```